maartenzam/optil-extern/README.md

 ## Intro

-This repo contains the code for a public facing map showing [OP/TIL](https://www.cultuuroptil.be/) funded projects, and a map for internal use by OP/TIL to show the overlap in intermunicipal cultural collaborations in Flanders.
+This repo contains the code for a public facing map showing [OP/TIL](https://www.cultuuroptil.be/) funded projects and intermunicipal cultural cooperations.

 ## Developing